Flu Vaccinations – October 2021

 - Please come on your own unless accompanied by a carer.
 Please do not bring any children with you.

 - Please wear a face covering.
-If you are exempt from wearing a mask, please let us know so we can take any necessary precautions.
+If you are exempt from wearing a mask, please wear a visor or let us know so we can take any necessary precautions.

 Home visits are available – for medically housebound patients only – upon request.
 Please contact the Surgery to have your name added to the home visit list.